July 1, 2026

 A proposal card: model, settings, and price — before you run it

-When Pilot is ready to propose a generation, a PROPOSAL card appears in the chat: the model and key settings, a prompt excerpt (expandable to the full text), and the exact cost in tokens — not an estimate range.
+When Agent is ready to propose a generation, a PROPOSAL card appears in the chat: the model and key settings, a prompt excerpt (expandable to the full text), and the exact cost in tokens — not an estimate range.
 If you have a Membership discount, the card shows the strikethrough base price next to the discounted total.

-The price is an estimate
+The price is protected from drift

 Lifecycle